mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

   For example, if the "Trigger voltage" is 55 V and the hysteresis is 2.5 V, the stage resets once the battery falls below 52.5 V.

 The new firmware:
-1. Checks the pack voltage and (de)activates stages.
+1. Checks the output voltage and (de)activates stages.
 2. Tracks how long Stage 4 has been active.
 3. Calculates the commanded current.
 4. Sends an updated current limit over CAN.